 Certificated Diamond Report

 Any distinguishing characteristic of a diamond is usually included in a thorough, detailed diamond certification report.
-The precision of the diamond’s symmetrical features and proportions, the natural colour of the gemstone (as defined by natural diamond characteristics, the stone’s carat weight, not just the size any size diamond can be considered flawless and be certificated, and the clarity of the diamond are the most common, and most crucial, characteristic analyzed for accurate certification.
-In many instances, to help jewellers and consumers understand some of the grading processes, the certificated will include a diagram with each of the clarity characteristics mapped out in detail.
+The precision of the diamond’s symmetrical features and proportions, the natural colour of the gemstone (as defined by natural diamond characteristics) the stone’s carat weight, not just the size, any size diamond can be considered flawless and certificated, the clarity of the diamonds are the most common, and most crucial, characteristic analyzed for accurate certification.
+In many instances, to help jewellers and consumers understand some of the grading processes, the certification will include a diagram with each of the clarity characteristics mapped out in detail.